No items found.

 Our human stories are fictions in themselves, curated by monstrous liars.

-In our writing, we must realise that we the authors cannot ever see ourselves, so please don’t try to be in the book.
+In our writing, we must realize that we the authors cannot ever see ourselves, so please don’t try to be in the book.

-Don’t choose your virtues to ascribe to a character, you will soon run out of material.
+Don’t choose your virtues to ascribe to a character—you will soon run out of material.
 Choose your faults and your same issues, and you’re in with a chance.
-Better, stand back and let the people play as they would, each with their own motivations and needs firmly front of their mind, doggedly so.
+Better, stand back and let the people play as they would, each with their own motivations and needs firmly at the front of their mind, doggedly so.

 5. A big decision